IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

 and printed in console.
 First part of report is for the response.
 It will display the validated body and headers, as well as expected ones.
 The following endpoints part is for mocked endpoint reports, with similar data as in the first part.

+## Endpoint reports

+Reports for all mocked endpoints will be provided, both with default (set by Test Kit) and user defined behavior.
+For each test report in the 'Endpoints' section there will be an overview of request that each received.

 # How to use